-One of the most common — and often unexpected — challenges that foreign companies face when doing business in Egypt is late-payment culture.
-Whether the foreign company sells machinery, technology, services, or specialized equipment, delayed payments and unpaid invoices can quickly escalate into significant operational and financial exposure.
+One of the most common—and often unexpected—challenges that foreign companies face when doing business in Egypt is the late-payment culture.

 -